wessenstam/server-cloud_suite_partner/Server_Suite/lab10/lab10.rst

 #.
 Add notes related to the session:"witnessed.." and click **OK**.
 You can then *close* this session
 #.
 Now let’s look at a UNIX session.
 Double click on the session for **db-unix.greensafe.lab**
 #.
 Let’s document this session so other auditors and management have the auditor’s notes.
-UClick *Session > Update Review Status* and select **Pending for action**
+Click *Session > Update Review Status* and select **Pending for action**
 #.
 Add notes and instructions of the actions that need to be taken and click **OK**.
 For example: "Security permissions need to be reviewed for this logged in user".
 You can now *close* this session
 #.
 Let’s now group sessions based on specific executed commands.
 Right-click on **Audit Sessions** and select **New Private Query**